KonstantinMoser/Parametrized-Procedural-Terrain-Generation/README.md

 # Parametrized Procedural Terrain Generation

-This repository contains the source code for a master’s thesis project focused on the development of a modular, extensible, and interactive terrain generation tool.
+This repository contains the source code for a master’s project focused on the development of a modular, extensible, and interactive terrain generation tool.
 The tool leverages modern procedural generation techniques and exposes a RESTful API for programmatic use, while providing a web-based frontend for visualizing and manipulating the terrain.

+This project was developed by Christian Skorski, Kalliopi Papadaki, and Konstantin Moser as part of our master at the University of Zurich.

 ---